-In addition to housestaff training, the Clinical Laboratory offers accredited postdoctorate fellowship education in Clinical Chemistry, and Public Health and Medical Microbiology, respectively.
+In addition to housestaff training, the Clinical Laboratory offers accredited postdoctorate fellowship education in Clinical Chemistry/Toxicology.
 Curriculum development, orientation, supervision and evaluation of fellows is the responsibility of the faculty member overseeing the respective programs, observing UCSF and ZSFG administrative policies and ZSFG Medical Staff Bylaws Rules and Regulations.